dimagi/commcare-hq/corehq/apps/analytics/README.md

-## Analytics
+# Analytics
-We use multiple Analytics platforms.
-Google Analytics and Kissmetrics calls are done mainly using respective Javascript APIs.
-We track few aggregated user properties on [Kissmetrics from server side](https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/analytics/tasks.py#L210).
-For Hubspot we use their REST API from server side as well.
+We use multiple analytics platforms, tracking events used primarily by the product and growth teams.

 [Directory of events and properties we track in these platforms](https://docs.google.com/spreadsheets/d/1frMdFeznNcMAIyMW3pG3zes6mmY03UG67HyMUHXlb-s/edit#gid=1804103672)

+## Technical Overview

+### Server Side

+TODO

+### Client Side

+TODO

+### Debugging

+TODO

+## Individual Services

-### Google Analytics and Kissmetrics JS
+### Google Analytics

-See [analytics_all.html](https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/hqwebapp/templates/hqwebapp/includes/analytics_all.html) and see example usages
+TODO

-### Server Side Kissmetrics
+### Kissmetrics

+TODO: expand?

 All kissmetrics actions can be done server side instead of client side using the `track_workflow` and `identify` functions in the [analytics tasks](https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/analytics/tasks.py) file. `track_workflow` is used to register events and accepts an optional argument to update properties as well. `identify` can be used if you are only looking to update a property.

+We track a few aggregated user properties on [Kissmetrics from server side](https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/analytics/tasks.py#L210).

-### Hubspot
+### HubSpot

+TODO: cookie
+TODO: periodic failures

 #### Adding/Removing Hubspot properties